TypeStrong/ts-loader/README.md

 The same basic process is required for code splitting.
 In this case, you `import` modules you need but you don't directly use them.
 Instead you require them at [split points](http://webpack.github.io/docs/code-splitting.html#defining-a-split-point).
 See [this example](test/comparison-tests/codeSplitting) and [this example](test/comparison-tests/es6codeSplitting) for more details.

-### Faster incremental builds

-As your project becomes bigger and bigger, compilation time increases linearly.
-It's because typescript's semantic checker has to inspect all files on every rebuild.

-The simple solution is to disable it by `transpileOnly: true` option but it leaves you without type checking.

-If you don't want give up type checking, you can use [fork-ts-checker-webpack-plugin](https://github.com/Realytics/fork-ts-checker-webpack-plugin).
-It runs checker on separate process, so your build is as fast as with `transpileOnly: true`.
-Also, it has several optimizations to make incremental type checking faster (AST cache, multiple workers).

-If you'd like to see a simple setup take a look at [our simple example](examples/fork-ts-checker/).
-For a more complex setup take a look at our [more involved example](examples\react-babel-karma-gulp-fork-ts-checker).

 ## License